Science and Food

 • 💡In hygiene questions, always mention the ‘danger zone’ (5–63°C) and the 4 Cs: cleaning, cooking, chilling, and cross-contamination to demonstrate comprehensive understanding.

-• 💡Always use the correct scientific vocabulary in your answers.
-For example, say 'evaporation' instead of 'drying up', and 'condensation' instead of 'sweating'.
-This shows the examiner you understand the concepts.
+• 💡Use scientific vocabulary correctly: For example, say 'evaporation' instead of 'drying up', and 'condensation' instead of 'sweating'.
+This shows you understand the concepts.

 Common Mistakes